FROM THE 2025 ARCHIVES: ADVOCACY TRAINING FOR NONPROFITS

 501(c)(3) nonprofits are allowed to advocate on issues and legislation that impact their organizations and the communities they serve.
 Too many organizations unnecessarily refrain from advocacy out of concern that they will jeopardize their tax-exempt designation, but we need cultural organizations to be advocacy leaders.

-This training was led by Jessica Seney, Senior Policy Associate of the Massachusetts Nonprofit Network, and Luke Blackadar, Deputy Director of Arts & Business Council of Greater Boston Inc. and manager of Volunteer Lawyers for the Arts.
+This training was organized in preparation for Creative Sector Advocacy Week 2025 to help nonprofit leaders better understand how they can legally engage in advocacy and lobbying.
+This webinar was led by Jessica Seney, Senior Policy Associate of the Massachusetts Nonprofit Network, and Luke Blackadar, Deputy Director of Arts & Business Council of Greater Boston Inc. and manager of Volunteer Lawyers for the Arts.
+Watch the webinar recording and access the training resources below.

 RECORDING: